fluxnetart/fluxnetart.github.io/_pages/artists.md

   </div>

   <div class="column">
-    <figcaption><b>Mallery Quetawki</b> (Pueblo of Zuni, NM) is creating paintings and ceramic works using natural pigments and materials collected traditionally from flux tower sites in the Sevilleta National Wildlife Refuge in collaboration with <b> Marcy Litvak</b> (University of New Mexico).
+    <figcaption><b>Mallery Quetawki</b> (Pueblo of Zuni, NM) created paintings and ceramic works using natural pigments and materials collected traditionally from flux tower sites in the Sevilleta National Wildlife Refuge in partnership with <b> Marcy Litvak</b> (University of New Mexico).
 By integrating scientific data patterns and Indigenous knowledge, Mallery's art conveys ecological and cultural stories of dryland ecosystems. <b><a href="https://fluxnetart.github.io/Mallery/">(see more ...)</a></b></figcaption>
   </div>
 </div>